 On average, after 300 full cycles, the battery capacity or battery life – the amount of energy it can store – has already dropped to 80% of its initial capacity.
 It is important to note that this decline occurs gradually as shown in the image above, indicating a normal phenomenon brought about by the continuous chemical reactions in a lithium-ion battery (see image below).

 Figure 2.
 Chemical reactions occurring inside a lithium-ion battery during discharge.
 Recharging the battery by applying small voltage reverses this reaction.
 Obtained from [Woody et al 2020]

 The above phenomenon is called “capacity fade.”
 It is one of the two forms of lithium-ion battery degradation.
 The second form is called “power fade,” which is defined as the decrease in the amount of power a battery can provide due to an increase in the battery’s internal impedance.
 [Woody 2020]

-Just like any machine and electric devices, a lithium-ion battery’s life span is very dependent on how a consumer uses her device.
-With abnormal operating conditions, like those summarized in the diagram below, the battery’s capacity will decline faster than expected, eventually resulting in shortened lifespan and premature replacement of a smartphone.
+A lithium-ion battery’s life span is very dependent on how a consumer uses the device.
+With abnormal operating conditions, like those summarized in the diagram below, the battery’s capacity will decline faster than expected, eventually resulting in shortened lifespan and the premature replacement of a smartphone.
 The question now is how do we smartphone users make full use of our rechargeable batteries before we purchase another one?

 Figure 3.
 Abnormal operating conditions that contribute to premature degradation of a lithium-ion battery.
 Obtained from [Woody 2020]